Edmonton Neurotherapy

 Neurotherapy to Treat Depression

-While there are as yet no published randomized controlled trials (RCTs) of EEG neurofeedback or any of the other neurotherapies offered by Edmonton Neurotherapy to treat depression, a small number of published clinical and case studies as well as the reported clinical experience of hundreds of neurotherapy practitioners around the world all point to EEG and HEG neurofeedback and such neurotherapies as audio-visual entrainment, cranial electrostimulation therapy, and transcranial DC stimulation as promising alternatives to pharmacological and electroconvulsive therapies in the treatment of major depression.
+While there are as yet only a few published randomized controlled trials (RCTs) of EEG neurofeedback or any of the other neurotherapies offered by Edmonton Neurotherapy to treat depression, a large number of published clinical and case studies as well as the reported clinical experience of hundreds of neurotherapy practitioners around the world all point to EEG and HEG neurofeedback and such neurotherapies as audio-visual entrainment (AVE), cranial electrostimulation therapy (CES), and transcranial direct current stimulation (tDCS) as promising adjunctive therapies to more conventional pharmaceutical and psychotherapeutic treatment as well as possible alternatives to more invasive electroconvulsive and expensive magnetic stimulation therapies in the treatment of major depression.

 To see a YouTube video by Dr. Clare Albright on EEG neurofeedback for the treatment of depression, please click on this link... http://www.youtube.com/watch?v=jjY9ILDDOaM&feature=BF&list=ULOy74rq6Q3WQ&index=3

-EEG neurofeedback protocols commonly focus on downtraining slow wave EEG in the range of 2-7 Hz and uptraining faster 15-18 Hz activity from left frontal/prefrontal locations.
-Similarly, Hemoencephalographic (HEG) neurofeedback focuses on increasing perfusion of oxygenated blood within the left prefrontal cortex and transcranial DC stimulation (tDCS) therapy focuses on modifying the electrical potential in the left frontal cortex to increase the ease with which these neurons are activated.
+EEG neurofeedback protocols commonly focus on downtraining slow wave (2-7 Hz) and/or alpha (8-12 Hz) EEG and uptraining faster 15-20 Hz activity from left frontal/prefrontal locations.
+Similarly, hemoencephalographic (HEG) neurofeedback focuses on increasing perfusion of oxygenated blood within the left prefrontal cortex and transcranial DC stimulation (tDCS) therapy focuses on modifying the electrical potential in the left frontal cortex to increase the ease with which these neurons are activated.
 Together, these three modalities appear to actively support each other and, in our experience, speed up the process of recovery from depression and reduce the possibility of future relapse.
 This is especially true when these neurotherapies are combined with Cognitive-Behavioral Therapy (CBT), a type of goal-oriented psychological "talk" therapy that teaches individuals to solve problems related to the interactions between how they think, feel, and behave.
 CBT helps individuals recognize and change dysfunctional patterns of thinking and behaving that increase and help maintain negative mood.
 CBT is a good partner with neurotherapies in the treatment of depression because it encourages the patient to engage the frontal lobe "executive functions" of the brain to more consciously and actively regulate cognitions and behaviors.

 For more information on cognitive-behavioral therapy...